genos-ai/research_papers/ai_threats_and_opportunities_v3.md

 Cyberattacks on logistics systems or errors in AI forecasting can disrupt supply chains.
 Over-automation may also reduce employment in traditional logistics roles.

 **Real-World Examples:**
-- **UPS’s ORION:** Optimizes delivery routes, saving fuel and time.
+- **UPS's ORION:** Optimizes delivery routes, saving fuel and time.
-- **Amazon’s Fulfillment Centers:** Heavily automated warehouses that streamline order processing, albeit with concerns about job displacement.
+- **Amazon's Fulfillment Centers:** Heavily automated warehouses that streamline order processing, albeit with concerns about job displacement.

----

 ### Public Transportation Systems
 **Description:**